Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning: Problem Setting Background

-\paragraph{Byzantine-robustness in DL.} We consider a scenario wherein an adversary corrupts a set of at most $f$ workers out of total $n$, whose identity is fixed but apriori unknown to the server.
+\paragraph{Byzantine-robustness.} We consider a scenario wherein an adversary corrupts a set of at most $f$ workers out of total $n$, whose identity is fixed but a priori unknown to the server.
 We refer to these corrupted workers as {\em Byzantine workers}, as per the terminology used in distributed computing~\cite{lamport82}, and the remaining uncorrupted workers as the {\em honest workers}.
-Byzantine workers can deviate arbitrarily from the algorithm.
-We focus on the worst-case scenario wherein Byzantine workers can collude seamlessly, have prior knowledge of the learning algorithm being implemented by the server and can observe all the messages being exchanged between the server and the honest workers throughout the learning procedure.
-In presence of Byzantine workers, the server's goal reduces to finding a stationary point of honest workers' average loss, formally defined as follows.
+We denote by $\mathcal{H} \subseteq [n]$ the set of honest workers ($|\mathcal{H}| = n-f$).
+Byzantine workers can deviate arbitrarily from the prescribed algorithm.
+We consider the worst-case scenario where they may collude seamlessly, know the learning algorithm used by the server, and observe all messages exchanged between the server and the honest workers throughout training.
+In the presence of Byzantine workers, the server’s objective is to find a stationary point of the average loss over the honest workers, $\mathcal{L}_{\mathcal{H}}(\theta) \coloneqq \frac{1}{\card{\mathcal{H}}} \sum_{i \in \mathcal{H}} \mathcal{L}_i\!\left( \theta \right)$.
+An algorithm that, in the presence of at most $f$ Byzantine workers, guarantees convergence to an $\epsilon$-stationary point of $\mathcal{L}_{\mathcal{H}}$ is said to be $(f,\epsilon)$-resilient.
+Formally~\cite{allouah2023fixing}: